|

 observation of life.

-the weather being against us again, we again decided against going to the
+And with the weather being against us again, we again decided against going

-wasn’t tempted to get any.
-I’m not keen on doing the whole “reptile thing”
+but I wasn’t tempted to get any.
+I’m not keen on doing the whole “reptile

 were in the area, we’d heard that Tenterden garden centre had their Xmas